Start Here

 9th Grade Applicants - Class of 2030

-The priority application deadline of December 12, 2025 has passed.
+Our priority deadline of December 12, 2025 has passed.

 - A minimum of a 2.5 GPA

-- A positive disciplinary record with positive conduct marks and teacher recommendations.
+- A strong disciplinary record, supported by positive conduct marks and teacher recommendations

 - Standardized test scores at or above grade level